The Imaging Module is a place to scan and store most images, radiographs, forms, and letters that you would normally store in a paper chart.

 - Fit 1: Only available for mounts.
 Click to fit the selected mount image to fit the screen.

-- Crop: Click to activate, then click and drag to draw a rectangle around the part of the image you want to keep.
-When you release the mouse button, a confirmation message will show.
+- Crop: Click to activate, then click and drag to draw a rectangle around the part of the image to keep.
+Upon releasing the mouse, a confirmation appears.
 Click OK to remove the parts of the image outside of the drawn rectangle.
-This is reversible and can be reset in the Item Size window.

 - Pan: Click to activate, then drag the image to reposition.